 One way to minimize flanking paths at these connections and interfaces is to use resilient connection isolation and sealant strips.
 These products are capable of resisting structural loads in compression between structural members and connections while providing isolation and breaking hard, direct connections between members.
-In the context of the three methods for improving acoustical performance noted above, these strips act as decouplers.
-With airtight connections, interfaces and penetrations, there is a much greater chance that the acoustic performance of a mass timber building will meet expectations.
+In the context of the three methods for improving are the interview of the inproving acoustical performance noted above, these strips act as decouplers.
+With airtight connections, there are and penetrations, there is a much greater chance that the acoustic performance of a mass timber building will meet expectations.